 The first art walk I covered in the Southeast was in 2014.
 On the corner of Atlantic and Gage in the City of Bell, the main stage stood proud in front of a spray-painted mural.
 The participating businesses included used car lots, a vintage thrift shop and a paleteria, among others.
 They featured grassroots organizations like Chicas Rockeras, visual art and DJs who could be seen up Atlantic all the way to Slauson.
 In the last three years, it’s moved from the street into the actual floor of the L.A. riverbed in South Gate, and last year, attracted nearly 8,000 visitors.
 Due to the pandemic, festival attendants will have to “walk around” and view art, watch modern dance and hear spoken word poetry via pre-recorded performances on the web instead.

 “In the parking lot of the Food-4-Less supermarket on the corner of Atlantic and Slauson, two high school students stood near the sliding door entrance registering people to vote.
 The young women wore jeans and T-shirts (Garcia was probably in a Grateful Dead shirt), their hair gathered loosely into ponytails.
-Their temples beaded with sweat, … Continue reading Latina Leadership in Bell Gardens, a new KCET essay
+Their temples beaded with sweat, both because of the weather and from asking complete strangers to sign state-issued documents.

 As part of an ongoing project about the importance of the 710 corridor in Los Angeles, Vickie Vertiz contributed an article about the arts, teachers, and artists in Southeast Los Angeles, where she grew up.
 She names a few writers who also document the lives of the people in Southeast L.A., such as Steve Gutierrez’s short stories in Live from Fresno y Los and in Hector Tobar’s book, Translation Nation.